Asian stocks follow Wall Street lower after Fed rate cut

 BEIJING (AP) — Asian stock markets followed Wall Street lower Thursday after the U.S. central bank cut its key interest rate but left investors uncertain about future reductions.

 Powell was "less dovish than expected," said Jingyi Pan of IG in a report.
-Pan said share prices declines reflect "significant disappointment" that the Fed wasn't "embarking on the beginning of a rate cut cycle."
+Pan said market declines reflect "significant disappointment" that the Fed wasn't "embarking on the beginning of a rate cut cycle."

 The CME Fedwatch Tool, operated by CME Group Inc., said investors expect only one more U.S. rate cut of one-quarter point this year, down from previous expectations of two.